Obesogen: Public health implications

 Although research on endocrine disruptors or "obesogens" is still emerging, the public health implications so far have mainly surrounded obesity, diabetes, and cardiovascular disease.

 Obesity has become a pandemic, increasing for all population groups.
 From 1980 to 2008, the rates of obesity have doubled for adults and tripled for children.
-In the U.S. alone, it has been estimated that almost 100 million individuals in are obese Traditional thinking suggested that diet and exercise alone were the main contributors to obesity; however, current experimental evidence shows that obesogens might be part of the cause.
+In the U.S. alone, it has been estimated that almost 100 million individuals are obese.
+Traditional thinking suggested that diet and exercise alone were the main contributors to obesity; however, current experimental evidence shows that obesogens might be part of the cause.

 Obesity may lead to potentially debilitating chronic diseases such as diabetes, and certain environmental exposures, or obesogens, have been directly linked to Type II diabetes mellitus (T2DM).

 Potential obesogens in everyday life

 Obesogens can be found in many things, from water bottles to microwaveable popcorn, and from nonstick pans to shower curtains.
 People interact with them on a daily basis, both intentionally and unintentionally, at work, school and home.
 They are an unnecessary and mostly preventable potential hazard to health, which can have a large impact on how individuals gain and lose weight.

 Bisphenol-A (BPA) is an industrial chemical and organic compound that has been used in the production of plastics and resins for over a half-century.
 It is used in products such as toys, medical devices, plastic food and beverage containers, shower curtains, dental sealants and compounds, and register receipts.
 BPA has been shown to seep into food sources from containers or into the body just by handling products made from it.
 Certain researchers suggest that BPA actually decreases the fat cell count in the body, but at the same time increasing the size of the ones remaining; therefore, no difference in weight is shown, and an individual is even likely to gain more.

 Nicotine is a chemical found in tobacco products and certain insecticides.
 As an obesogen, nicotine mostly acts on prenatal development after maternal smoking occurs.
 A strong association has been made between maternal smoking and childhood overweight/obesity, with nicotine as the single causal agent.

 Arsenic is a metalloid (i.e., an element with some metallic properties) found in and on most naturally occurring substances on Earth.
 It can be found in the soil, ground water, air, and in small concentrations in food.
 Arsenic has many applications such as in the production of insecticides, herbicides, pesticides and electronic devices.
 The development of diabetes has been linked to arsenic exposure from drinking water and occupational contact.